ItsRawanMoha/LED-Blink/README.md

 ## Conclusion

-The LED-Blink project provides a simple yet effective demonstration of controlling an LED using a microcontroller.
+The LED-Blink task provides a simple yet effective demonstration of controlling an LED using a microcontroller.
 It serves as a great starting point for learning about basic electronics and microcontroller programming.